 How Did the Great Depression and the Vietnam War Help Shape the Hollywood Western?

 Western films are often mistaken as simple reels of fun, romance, and excitement.
-Although they can be amusing to watch, these films are produced through the combination of myths, facts, and societal influence.
+Although they can be amusing to watch, these films are produced through a combination of myths, facts, and societal influence.
 Stagecoach, released in 1939 and Pat Garrett and Billy the Kid, from 1973 imply that moral and legal justice can be in conflict, thus posing the question; is the "good guy" really good?
-Through analysis of these two films, it can be argued that Hollywood’s depiction of heroes and villains in this genre coincides with the socially relevant events of the period.
+Through an analysis of these two films, it can be argued that Hollywood’s depiction of heroes and villains in this genre coincides with the socially relevant events of the period.

 Frederic Remington and Charles Russell were artists who painted the American West as a romantic and adventurous frontier.
 They helped create the western myth by portraying their characters on canvas as rugged heroes who conquered the terrain and so-called savages of the region.
 The mythological West was further propagated when Fred Harvey and the slowly developing film industry created a West where one could “see the past while in the present.”This was appealing to American audiences as the West was the arena where democratic American values were portrayed.Tourism began to flourish and Americans became enamored with the romanticism of the West.
 The Hollywood film industry soon capitalized on the need for escapism by bringing the West to the people.
 Utilizing the formula of the Bronco Billy silent films ——— a good man, a girl in distress, and a gun ——— Hollywood expanded the genre into the era of talking films.
 Gary Cooper did well as a cowboy hero in such films as 1921’s The Virginian, but the genre did not explode into success until John Wayne was made a star in the 1939 classic, Stagecoach.